Let’s Break The Rules

 I recently went away with one of my best friends – we’ve known each other since we were born and have seen each other through all the life changes to date.
 We’ve had bouts of not seeing each other for years, but always pick it up like no time has gone by.
-It had been way too long since we had done anything together without kids in tow, so we hopped a flight to Florida for a quick 2 night getaway to “celebrate our birthdays” (because apparently we needed an excuse.)
+It had been way too long since we had done anything together without kids in tow, so we decided to break the (unwritten) rules and hopped a flight to Florida for a quick 2 night getaway to “celebrate our birthdays.” (because apparently we needed an excuse)

 So while we were gallivanting around with next to no responsibility (within reason, of course), my dear friend tells me, “You’re a rule follower and you need to stop worrying about the rules.”